-NHTSA reported that 5,414 drivers were involved in fatal crashes with motorcycles in 2016, and 1,351 or 25 percent involved a BAC of 0.08 or more.
-This was a 2 percent decrease from the 1,428 drivers having a BAC of 0.08 or greater in 2007, which was 27 percent of the 5,306 total accidents.
-NHTSA stated that the percentage of drivers with BACs of 0.08 or higher in fatal crashes in 2016 was highest for fatalities involving motorcyclists compared to passenger cars (21 percent), light trucks (20 percent), and large trucks (2 percent).
+According to the NHTSA, the percentage of drivers with BACs of 0.08 or higher in fatal crashes in 2016 was highest for fatalities involving motorcyclists compared to passenger cars (21 percent), light trucks (20 percent), and large trucks (2 percent).

 According to the Insurance Information Institute (III), 1,600 of the 5,286 motorcyclists killed in 2016 were alcohol-impaired driving fatalities, meaning one driver had a BAC of 0.08.

 Contact a Birmingham Drunk Driving Motorcycle Accident Attorney Today

 Were you hurt or did you lose a loved one in a motorcycle accident caused by a drunk driver in Birmingham?
 The motorcycle accident attorneys of Farris, Riley & Pitt, LLP represents those who’ve been harmed by people who chose to drive while under the influence and caused others harm.
 We will seek the maximum amount of compensation possible on your behalf.

 Our firm has been helping people all over Alabama for more than two decades.
 We can explore all of your legal options when you call (205) 324-1212 or contact us online to receive a free consultation.